 Also, fresh herbs are essential in the sauce, cashew, basil cheese, and garnish.
 I love my herb scissors, which my girlfriend, Kim, gave me for my birthday.

-And then, uncover and cut into delicious pieces.
+- Then, uncover and cut into delicious pieces.
 I reserve some marinara sauce for the end serve and garnish with fresh basil.
 Don't forget the Vegan Parmesan Cheese!

 Vegan Lasagna